 LowCVP, in collaboration with EST, will produce a Low Emission Taxi guide for local authorities.
 The guide will identify how five different low emission technologies and fuels best suit different taxis operations, including both black taxis and private hire vehicles.
 In addition the guide will provide a range of national and local policies and measures aimed at accelerate the take up of low emission taxis.
 Guidance on deploying EV infrastructure will be provided and advice on partnership working.

 To set out the business, environmental and operational case for low emission taxis.

-To provide a brief overview of the policy framework national, regional (London) and local relating to air quality, climate change and specifically to taxis.
+To provide a brief overview of the policy framework national, regional and local relating to air quality, climate change and specifically to taxis.
 Highlight current fiscal incentives.

-Low Emission Taxi Guide and launch event
+Low Emission Taxi Guide, webinar and local authority workshop

 A copy of the guide can be downloaded here:

 The local authority workshop took place on Monday 14th January 2019 at Birmingham City Council.
 Presentations from the workshop are now available to download: